It Seems Crazy, But Should The Orioles Consider Trading John Means This Season?

-(WJZ) — Fresh off a no-hitter on Wednesday night, Orioles starting pitcher John Means is 4-0, sporting the league’s third-best ERA (1.37) and is tied for the American League lead in wins.
-The 28-year-old is through seven starts this season and has seemingly come into his own posting the best all-around stats of his career.
+(WJZ) — After throwing a no-hitter Wednesday night, Orioles starting pitcher John Means is 4-0, sporting the league’s third-best ERA (1.37) and is tied for the American League lead in wins.
+The 28-year-old is through seven starts this season and has come into his own posting the best all-around stats of his career.
 But, despite, or perhaps more accurately, because of that, there’s some question about what his future should be with the team.

-That’s, of course, because the Orioles are still knee-deep in their rebuild, and anything that can lead to strengthening their rising farm system will likely, at the least, be considered as an option.
-Even if it leads to trading away their best players on the roster right now, including Means.READ MORE: Community Devastated After Efraim Gordon Murdered While Visiting Baltimore, Volunteers Hand Out Flyers
+That’s, of course, because the Orioles are still knee-deep in their rebuild, and anything that can lead to strengthening their rising farm system will, at the least, be considered as an option.
+Even if it leads to trading away their best players on the roster right now, including Means.READ MORE: Delmar Police Cpl.
+Keith Heacook Will Be Laid To Rest Monday

 In fact, one Reddit user posed the following question to the r/baseball subreddit just last week: